johnson-paul-d/Analysis-of-Car-Features-and-Pricing-Trends/README.md

 ## Key Skills and Tools Used:

-Python Libraries: Pandas, Seaborn, Plotly, Matplotlib Data Cleaning: Identified and filled missing values for key columns such as Engine HP and Engine Cylinders Data Visualization: Created interactive and static plots for MSRP and other vehicle attributes to observe pricing trends across vehicle styles
+__Python Libraries:__ Pandas, Seaborn, Plotly, Matplotlib <br>
+__Data Cleaning:__ Identified and filled missing values for key columns such as Engine HP and Engine Cylinders <br>
+__Data Visualization:__ Created interactive and static plots for MSRP and other vehicle attributes to observe pricing trends across vehicle styles <br>
-Statistical Analysis: Generated summary statistics and visual distributions to better understand the pricing and feature distribution
+__Statistical Analysis:__ Generated summary statistics and visual distributions to better understand the pricing and feature distribution <br>

 ## Visualizations and Findings:

-MSRP Distribution by Vehicle Style: Histogram of MSRP values across different vehicle styles using Seaborn and Plotly, highlighting how different styles impact pricing.
+__MSRP Distribution by Vehicle Style:__ Histogram of MSRP values across different vehicle styles using Seaborn and Plotly, highlighting how different styles impact pricing. <br>
-Engine Cylinder Insights: Identified trends in engine types across various vehicle models and filled missing values to ensure data consistency.
+__Engine Cylinder Insights:__ Identified trends in engine types across various vehicle models and filled missing values to ensure data consistency. <br>
-Interactive Exploration: Utilized Plotly’s interactive capabilities for an in-depth look at pricing and feature correlations.
+__Interactive Exploration:__ Utilized Plotly’s interactive capabilities for an in-depth look at pricing and feature correlations. <br>